Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Introduction

+Our analysis suggests that LLM agents understand probability distributions, but their performance in sampling sequences adhering to probability distributions are limited.
+However, when coupled with programming tools, LLM agents can achieve higher success rates in sampling explicit distributions by invoking appropriate functions.
+However, their abilities to sample from complex and implicit probability distributions remain weak.
+Consequently, prudent consideration is necessary before employing LLM directly to simulate human behavior.

-Our main contributions are: \begin{itemize} \item Explore the LLM agent’s ability to understand and sample probability distributions from both the perspectives of known and unknown probability distributions. \item A method of using programming tools to assist sampling is proposed to improve the effect of the LLM agent in the probability distribution sampling process and is effective in simple probability distributions. \item Our experimental results reveal the limitations of LLM agents in terms of probability distributions when simulating human behavior. \end{itemize}
+Our main contributions are as follows. \begin{itemize} \item Explore the ability of the LLM agent to understand and sample probability distributions from both the perspectives of explicit and implicit probability distributions. \item An idea of using programming tools to assist sampling is proposed is effective in explicit probability distributions. \item Our experimental results reveal the limitations of LLM agents in terms of probability distributions when simulating human behavior. \end{itemize}